opdsbanasya/NamasteNodeJS/Episode 11/README.md

 ### Hardware
 - So, if somebody say **deploy your app to a server**, it is reffering to a hardware in that CPU that have RAM, Storage, Processor, etc. and running an OS.
-- It is kind of, **we running a application on OS and application does something that app can serve the client who wants to connect to a server.**
+- It is kind of, **we running an application on OS and application does something that app can serve the client who wants to connect to a server.**
-- To access data that store on this server(CPU) from outside world we need a way to make a connection, we need an app.
+- To access data that store on this server(CPU) from outside world, we need a way to make a connection, we need an app.
-- For example, you creating a server on AWS, mean Amazon managing hardware and give rsources to you.
+- For example, you creating a server on AWS, mean Amazon managing hardware and give resources to you.
-- **ec2 instance**: There must be a CPU which is somewhere on the internet, there managed by AWS, we hired that CPU for oueself and we have deploy website on server.
+- **`ec2` instance**: There must be a CPU which is somewhere on the internet, there managed by AWS, we hired that CPU for ourself and we have deploy website on server.

 #### Can we use our Laptop or CPU as a server?
 Yes, we can use our Laptop or CPU as a server, but there are some limitation: